-We can conclude from Figs 13-15 that our model predicts that, independently of the situation in generation 1, the inventory always evolves towards the same two auditory values.
+We can conclude from Figures 13 through 15 that our model predicts that independently of the situation in generation one, the inventory always evolves towards the same two auditory values.
 In other words, all stable languages with two sibilants are like English (or French, or German).

 So we see that optimal dispersion indeed happens.
-Figs 13-15 all show the effect of the excluded centre (§2.1): the region around 28 Erb is avoided in languages with two sibilants.
+Figures 13, 14 and 15 all show the effect of the excluded centre (§2.1): the region around 28 Erb is avoided in languages with two sibilants.
 The next step is to look at other kinds of sibilant inventories: which of the dispersion effects will we see?

-6 Larger, smaller and different inventories
+6. Larger, smaller, and different inventories

-In order to find all six dispersion effects discussed in §2.1, the present section discusses inventories with three and four categories (cf. Fig. 5).
+In order to find all six dispersion effects discussed in §2.1, the present section discusses inventories with three and four categories (cf. Figure 5).
 As special cases we also discuss an inventory with a single category and an inventory containing a non-contiguous category.